sricc/EZClipboard/README.md

-zClipboard
+EEZClipboard
 ==========

 This is a ZeroClipboard extension for the Yii Framework.

 # Installing

-* Download the zClipboard zip file by clicking the ZIP button in the master repo
+* Download the EZClipboard zip file by clicking the ZIP button in the master repo
 * Unzip the file and copy it to the /protected/extensions/ directory in your Yii app

 # Usage

-	$this->widget('ext.zClipboard.zClipboard, array(
+	$this->widget('ext.EZClipboard.EZClipboard, array(
 		'tag' => 'a',
 		'tagHtmlOptions' => array('class'=>'copy-class'),
 		'tagId' => 'copy_button',